SMART AI-based self-management app in hip and knee osteoarthritis

 • An AI model with predictive factors for complaints in hip and knee osteoarthritis, using continuously measured data

-• The needs, wishes and experiences of end users (citizens and care providers) with regard to coaching using smart technology
+• To collect the needs, wishes and experiences of end users (citizens and care providers) with regard to coaching using smart technology

 • Knowledge about strategies to create citizens' confidence in smart technology